 Worried about volatile markets?
 Here are 4 questions to ask your financial advisor

-Inflation, interest rate hikes, falling stock markets.
+Tariffs, inflation, interest rate changes, falling stock markets.
 It seems like everyone is talking about them.
-Veteran investors know that stock markets go up and stock markets go down.
+Veteran investors know that stock market values go up, and they go down.
 Are you worried about the economy?
 You’re not alone.

 Not sure what to do next?
-See this as an opportunity to touch base with your Sun Life advisor.
+See this as an opportunity to touch base with a financial advisor.

 1. How is my money invested?

 Every investor has their own level of risk tolerance.
-Ask your advisor to see how much of your money is invested in:
+Ask an advisor to see how much of your money is invested in:

 “Did the investment plan that you set up with your advisor make sense one year ago?
 Then chances are, it makes sense today,” says Dan Richards, Globe and Mail contributor.